mojolicious/mojo/README.md

 ## Duct tape for the HTML5 web

-  Use the latest Perl and HTML features in single file prototypes like this one and grow them easily into well-structured applications.
+  Use all the latest Perl and HTML features in single file prototypes like this one and grow them easily into well-structured applications.

 ```perl
 use Mojolicious::Lite;